Monthly Archive: September 2014

 Calculus Refresh?

 For stat students (or anyone) wanting a fast refresh on calculus with a few different learning options, allow me to share my suggestions.
 1. 20 minutes.
 And who knew learning Calculus could be this entertaining?
-It’s worth it for the sound effects alone.
-2. I like P. Lutus, he’s an interesting fellow and...
+It’s worth it for the sound effects alone. http://youtu.be/di_bzYD0Mkg 2.
+I like P. Lutus, he’s an interesting fellow...

 camelCase